"We Studied Our Way Out of the Seventh-day Adventist Church"

 9. They are "without fault" (Rev. 14:5)

 Please note: There is nothing in the description of the 144,000 about Sabbath-keeping.
-If Sabbath-keeping is indeed the most important and prominent sign that separates true Christians from false ones, then why didn't John at least mention it here?
+If Sabbath-keeping is indeed the most important and prominent sign that separates true Christians from false ones, then why didn't John at least mention it here in the section of Revelation that is describing those with the Seal of God?

 3. What is the Seal of God?

-Revelation does not tell us in precise detail what the seal is or how it is administered, so we must assume it was a well-known concept in the early church.
+Revelation does not tell us in precise detail what the seal is or how it is administered, so one must assume it was a well-known concept in the early church.
 As a matter of fact, the word "seal" appears many times in the New Testament.
-From studying these verses we can get a good understanding of how the church of the apostle John's day understood the meaning and significance of the "seal".
+From studying these verses, one can get a good understanding of how the church of the apostle John's era understood the meaning and significance of the "seal."

 The Apostle John18 wrote of Jesus: